Valutis

 This was Ron’s matter-of-fact answer to why he thought he should get the job (I was interviewing him).

 “Interesting.”
 I replied.
-“You sound proud of that” I prompted.
+“You sound proud of that,” I prompted.

 “Absolutely – I take great pains to anticipate, plan and prepare so nothing ever goes wrong and I’m never surprised.”

 I looked in his eyes – he was really pleased with himself I thought.
-He wants me to know his claim to fame is he doesn’t make mistakes.
+He wants me to know his claim to fame is that he doesn’t make mistakes.

 While I was interviewing this guy for a client organization, I couldn’t resist poking at him and the ironclad grip he had on his life.